 No, your age does not affect your credit score, but the age of your credit line impacts your score.
 While nothing speeds up time, rest assured knowing that by opening your first line of credit, you’re starting your credit journey.
 As long as you start off making payments on time and in full, you’ll start building credit in no time.
 You can also be added as an authorized user to a trusted individual’s credit card to jump start your credit history.

-No, having no credit isn’t necessarily as bad as having a low credit score.
+No, having no credit isn’t as bad as having a low credit score.
 Having no credit just means that you aren’t able to prove your financial reliability, while having bad credit means you have a history of making financial mistakes.
 As long as you start building credit the right way and make a few concessions, like paying a higher security deposit, you should be able to rent while building your credit.

 Credit score requirements are up to the property management company or landlord to decide.
 Generally, the minimum credit score is around 600 to 620.
 Any credit score above 670 is considered great, and you shouldn’t have any issues with having your credit approved.